eTradeTeam/sd/genai/prompts.md

 ---
 ---

----
----

-## 2. **Subcategory and Indicator Mapping**
+### **Subcategory Mapping**
 **Short prompt**
 ```
-For the [trend following] strategy category, identify all meaningful subcategories (e.g., moving average crossover, ADX trend confirmation, Donchian channel).
-For each subcategory, list indicators that are typically used and explain their role.
+Are there subcategories of indicators in [trend following] strategies.
+In other words, are there indicator subcategories that can be used in conjunction

 ```

 **Long prompt**